Marketplace fees · Updated July 16, 2026

 CategoryFinal value feeNotes

-Most categories (clothing, electronics, toys…)13.25%+ $0.30 per order
+Most categories (clothing, electronics, toys…)13.6%+ $0.30-$0.40 per order

 Sneakers over $1508%No per-order fee — one of the best deals in reselling

-Trading cards13.25%Standard envelope shipping available cuts costs
+Trading cards~13.25%Standard envelope shipping available cuts costs

 Books, movies & music15.3%Higher than average — price accordingly

 Store subscribers pay less.
-A Basic Store ($27.95/mo annually) drops most categories to 12.35% and adds free listings.
+A Basic Store subscription drops most categories to around 12.7% and adds free listings.
 The break-even is around $1,500–2,000 of monthly sales — below that, stay on the free tier.

 Worked example: a $120 jacket